ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 --build-arg ARTIFACTORY_USERNAME=$ARTIFACTORY_USERNAME \
 -t watson-nlp-container:v1
 ```
 This will create a Docker image called `watson-nlp-container:v1`.
-When the container runs, it serves two out-of-the-box models:
+When the container runs, it serves two stock Watson NLP models:
 - `sentiment_document-cnn-workflow_en_stock`
 - `ensemble_classification-wf_en_emotion-stock`

 ### 3. Copy the image to a container registry
-To use this image in Kubernetes or OpenShift cluster, you need to first provision the image to a container repository that your cluster can access.
+To deploy this image in Kubernetes or OpenShift cluster, you must first provision the image to a container repository that your cluster can access.
 Tag your image with proper repository and namespace/project name.
 Replace `<REPO>` and `<PROJECT_NAME>` in the following commands based on your configuration.
 ```
 docker tag watson-nlp-container:v1 <REPO>/<PROJECT_NAME>/watson-nlp-container:v1
 ```